ozmoroz/ozmoroz-blog-hugo/content/post/react-functional-vs-class-components.md

 categories: ["technology"]
 Tags: [javascript, react]
 Slug: react-functional-vs-class-components
+Description: The difference between functional and class-based components in React.
 ---

 React offers two ways to define components: they can be functional or class-based.
 If you are new to React, you may be wondering what the difference is between them.
 [The React documentation](https://reactjs.org/docs/components-and-props.html#functional-and-class-components) doesn't clearly explain when and why you would use one or the other, and what the pros and cons of each type are.